Finiteness properties of affine difference algebraic groups: Introduction

 \section{Introduction}

-The central objects of study in this article are affine difference algebraic groups.
-Similarly to the case of affine algebraic groups, these groups can all be realized as subgroups of the general linear group defined by algebraic difference equations.
-The defining equations here are not simply polynomials in the matrix entries but difference polynomials, i.e., the defining equations involve a difference operator $\s$, which has to be interpreted as a ring endomorphism.
-For example, if $G$ is the difference algebraic subgroup of $\Gl_n$ defined by the algebraic difference equations $X\s(X)^{\operatorname{T}}=\s(X)^{\operatorname{T}}X=I_n$, then $G(\mathbb{C})$ is the group of all complex unitary $n\times n$-matrices, where $\s\colon\mathbb{C}\to\mathbb{C}$ is the complex conjugation map.
-A more classical example of a difference field, i.e., a field equipped with an endomorphism would be $\mathbb{C}(x)$ with $\s(f(x))=f(x+1)$.
+Similar to the case of affine algebraic groups, affine difference algebraic groups can be realized as subgroups of general linear groups.
+However, the defining equations here are not simply polynomials in the matrix entries but difference polynomials, i.e., the defining equations involve a formal symbol $\s$ that has to be interpreted as a ring endomorphism.
+For example, if $G$ is the difference algebraic subgroup of $\Gl_n$ defined by the algebraic difference equations $X\s(X)^{\operatorname{T}}=\s(X)^{\operatorname{T}}X=I_n$ and $\s\colon\mathbb{C}\to\mathbb{C}$ is the complex conjugation map, then $G(\mathbb{C},\sigma)$ is the group of all complex unitary $n\times n$-matrices.

-Alternatively, affine difference algebraic groups may be described as affine group schemes with a certain additional structure (the difference structure).
-As schemes they are typically not of finite type, but they enjoy a certain finiteness property with respect to the difference structure; they are ``of finite $\s$-type''.
-From an algebraic point of view, an affine difference algebraic group $G$ over a difference field $k$ corresponds to a Hopf algebra $k\{G\}$ over $k$ together with a ring endomorphism $\s\colon k\{G\}\to k\{G\}$ which extends $\s\colon k\to k$.
-The Hopf algebra structure maps are required to commute with $\s$, and $k\{G\}$ is required to be finitely $\s$-generated over $k$, i.e., there exists a finite set $B\subset k\{G\}$ such that $B,\s(B),\s^2(B),\ldots$ generates $k\{G\}$ as a $k$-algebra.
+Alternatively, affine difference algebraic groups can be described as affine group schemes with a certain additional structure (the difference structure).
+As schemes, they are typically not of finite type, but they enjoy a certain finiteness property with respect to the difference structure; they are ``of finite $\s$-type''.